One last time. For John. For Shannon. For the Fab Five. For the CU Kids at Heart. For all the kids. One last time. The Boston Marathon.

 “You are capable of amazing things.”

 Well, I think we all are.
 And I do know that with your support we can at least take some small steps to big solutions for some kids who deserve a chance for a better life.
-I’m asking you to join in this effort to do amazing things one more time beginning on Tuesday.
-I'll be running then.
+I’m asking you to join in this effort to do amazing things one more time.
 Please give.